MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

        + For SQL Server, look for `"postgresql": {`.

     1. In the appropriate database section, enable that database type by adding the property `"Enabled": true,`.
+       >[!WARNING]
+       >You can only have one database enabled at a time.

        For example:
        ```
         "ConnectionStrings": {
                 "sqlserver": {